|

 -

-- ?
-Eressa angustipenna, wingspan 30mm
+- Eressa angustipenna, wingspan 30mm

-flying openly in the Eucalyptus forest.
+flying openly in the Eucalyptus forest during the warm seasons.
 Its

 wings are black with translucent yellow-orange spots.
 It has black and orange-yellow bands on its

-body.
+abdomen.
 There is the orange band between its black head and black hairy

 thorax.
 Its forewings are long and a bit narrow.
 Its hind wings are